MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-big-ip-kerberos-advanced.md

 ### Create a BIG-IP APM delegation account

-The BIG-IP does not support group Managed Service Accounts (gMSA), therefore create a standard user account for the APM service account.
+The BIG-IP doesn't support group Managed Service Accounts (gMSA), therefore create a standard user account for the APM service account.

 1. Enter the following PowerShell command.
 Replace the **UserPrincipalName** and **SamAccountName** values with your environment values.
 For better security, use a dedicated service principal name (SPN) that matches the host header of the application.